Datasets

 Optionally, you can designate specific columns from the dataset detail page:

-- Image URL: Optionally select a column that contains image URLs, for evaluations that include image content.
+• Image URL: Select a column that contains image URLs, for evaluations that include image content.

 Managing datasets